jglasspilon/jglasspilon/README.md

 ## What I’m Working On Now
 - Building and supporting a Game Release Tracker for personalized video game tracking on mobile devices using data from IGDB for latest game information (built in Unity).
-- Building a turn based tactical RPG with customizable skills system (built in Unreal)
+- Building a turn based tactical RPG with a customizable skills system (built in Unreal)

 ---